Welcome and thank you for your membership consideration for United Community of Homeschoolers Unlimited!!

 What assistance will UCHU-AA provide to its members children in 9th,10th, 11th or 12th grades who are in the process of applying for state funded scholarships?

-What/Who is HSLDA and why is there an option for membership on UCHU-AA’s application process?
+What/Who is HSLDA and why is there information about them for membership on UCHU-AA’s application process?

 HSLDA stands for Home School Legal Defense Association.
 HSLDA’s primary goal has remained the same—to bring together a large number of homeschooling families so that each can have a low-cost method of obtaining quality legal defense.